NilsDannemann/j_hfc_relay/_pages/about.md

 ---
+title: "About us"
+layout: main
 permalink: "/about/"
-layout: main
-title:  "About us"
+mnav_weight: 2
 ---

 <h1>About us</h1>